kyma-project/test-infra/cmd/image-builder/README.md

 ## Supported Events

-Image Builder reusable workflow supports the following GitHub events to trigger workflow:
+The Image Builder reusable workflow supports the following GitHub events to trigger a workflow:

 * `push` - to build images on push to the specified branch.
 * `pull_request_target` - to build images on pull requests.

-## Reusable Workflow Ref
+## Reusable Workflow Reference

 The workflow that uses the Image Builder reusable workflow must use the exact reference to the reusable workflow.
 The value of the `uses` key must be `kyma-project/test-infra/.github/workflows/image-builder.yml@main`.